DennisKaingaSchool/GroupF/CONTRIBUTING.md

 # Contributing Guidelines

-Welcome to the [Project Name] repository!
+Welcome to the kuraYangu repository!
 We're thrilled to have you here.
 Your contributions help make this project better for everyone.
 Please take a moment to review the following guidelines before contributing.

 ## How to Contribute